mbulat/plutus/README.markdown

 For complex transaction, you should always ensure that you are balancing your accounts via the [Accounting Equation](http://en.wikipedia.org/wiki/Accounting_equation).

-    Assets = Liabilties + Owner's Equity
+    Assets = Liabilities + Owner's Equity

 For example, let's assume the owner of a business wants to withdraw cash.
 First we'll assume that we have an asset account for "Cash" which the funds will be drawn from.
 We'll then need an Equity account to record where the funds are going, however, in this case, we can't simply create a regular Equity account.
 The "Cash" account must be credited for the decrease in its balance since it's an Asset.
 Likewise, Equity accounts are typically credited when there is an increase in their balance.
 Equity is considered an owner's rights to Assets in the business.
-In this case however, we are not simply increasing the owners right's to assets within the business; we are actually removing capital from the business altogether.
+In this case however, we are not simply increasing the owner's rights to assets within the business; we are actually removing capital from the business altogether.
 Hence both sides of our accounting equation will see a decrease.
 In order to accomplish this, we need to create a Contra-Equity account we'll call "Drawings".
 Since Equity accounts normally have credit balances, a Contra-Equity account will have a debit balance, which is what we need for our transaction.

     >> drawing = Plutus::Equity.create(:name => "Drawing", :contra => true)
     >> cash = Plutus::Asset.create(:name => "Cash")